nicholasdakis/level_up/README.md

 ### Settings

-- **Theme color picker** that adapts the entire app to your chosen color using perceptual color math
+- **Theme color picker** with 15 free presets including light themes, or any color at all for Pro users, adapting the entire app using perceptual color math
 - **Profile picture** upload with cropping and compression
 - **Username** with server-side uniqueness checking
 - **Nutrition goals** for calories, protein, carbs, fat, water, weight targets, and weekly workout count